IndigoW0lf/PolicyPulse/README.md

 - **User Dashboard**: Allow users to track specific bills and receive notifications when there's a status change or new action.
 - **Voting Mechanism**: Let users upvote or downvote policies based on their impact, giving a community-driven impact score.
 - **Policy Trends**: Use data analytics to show trends in policy changes over time, which could be beneficial for researchers and activists.

-## License:
-This project is licensed under the MIT License.

-Join us in making policies accessible and understandable for everyone.
-Your insights, feedback, and contributions are invaluable in shaping the future of **Policy Pulse**.